Frequently Asked Questions about derailleur hangers

 How to replace a derailleur hanger?

-If your derailleur takes a hit during the ride, the derailleur hanger purpose to absorb the impact.
+If your derailleur takes a hit during the ride, the derailleur hanger (sos hanger) purpose to absorb the impact.
 If the gear hanger gets bent or damaged, you will need to replace it.
-First you need to identify and get your hanger replacement.
+First you need to identify and get compatible derailleur hanger replacement.
 Read more here.

 You'll need a hex wrench (usually 5mm on standard hangers), bike cleaner, and bike grease.
 This is quite easy process to replace new derailleur hanger and make shifting perfect again.
 Anyway, if you unsure always contact your local bike shop mechanic.